 For the sum of £200 I managed to buy my first car in 1979 – a blue Triumph Herald 1200 convertible, KJJ 178D.

-I then proceeded to tidy her up using copious amounts of filler and a re-spray with a garden sprayer.
+I then proceeded to tidy her up using copious amounts of chicken wire and filler and a re-spray with a garden sprayer.
 A couple of years later it failed the MOT due to “excessive chassis rust front to rear”.
 So in June 1981 I started a major body-off restoration.

-The aim of the rebuild was to use the 2 litre, 6 cylinder Triumph Vitesse engine and running gear while keeping the appearance of the 1200 Triumph Herald.
-Necessitating a fairly major but subtle re-working of the front end to fit the larger engine in.
-The rebuild took over seven years to complete (click here for photos).
+The aim of the rebuild was to use the 2 litre, 6 cylinder Triumph Vitesse engine and running gear while keeping the appearance of the 1200 Herald.
+While there is a number of ways of doing this I went for a fairly major but subtle re-working of the front end to fit the larger engine in.
+The first rebuild took over seven years to complete.

 Viking Fibreline Caravan

-In July 2016 we purchased a Viking Fibreline caravan, while in good condition overall it had been badly painted by the previous owner, so was stripped down and repainted in matching blue and white (click here for photos).
+In July 2016 we purchased a Viking Fibreline caravan, while it was in good condition overall, it had been badly painted by the previous owner, so was stripped down and repainted in matching blue and white.